MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 * [ServiceNow Catalog](servicenow-catalog-connector.md)
 * [ServiceNow Tickets](servicenow-tickets-connector.md)

 The [Microsoft Graph connectors gallery](https://www.microsoft.com/microsoft-search/connectors) contains a brief description of each of these connectors.
-If you're ready to connect one of these data sources to your tenant, be sure to read the [Setup overview](configure-connector.md) and any other articles in the Setup connectors by Microsoft section that apply to your data source.
+If you're ready to connect one of these data sources to your tenant, be sure to read the [Setup overview](configure-connector.md) and any other articles in the setup connectors by Microsoft section that apply to your data source.

 ### Microsoft Graph connectors by our partners